-We formed a multi-disciplinary Conflict Minerals team to implement our Conflict Minerals compliance process, as below:
+We also institute a multi-disciplinary Conflict Minerals team to implement our Conflict Minerals compliance process, as below:

 For certain subsidiaries, we sent the CMRT to the top 98% of the suppliers in terms of total purchases.
+Suppliers will be expected to complete the CMRT in a timely manner and provide the necessary information to help the Company determine detect and analyze the presence of 3TG.